2.5GbE vs 5GbE vs 10GbE: Small Business Upgrade Guide

 Pitfall 1: Assuming All Devices Support Multi-Gig

-The Solution: Complete a detailed inventory of device network capabilities before making purchasing decisions.
+The Solution: Inventory your actual hardware before purchasing.
 Budget specifically for network adapters (USB or PCIe) for devices that lack built-in multi-gig ports.
-This adapter budget often represents $500-1,500 for a typical small business deployment—a notable amount that catches many buyers by surprise.
+This adapter budget often represents $500–1,500 for a typical small business deployment—a notable amount that catches many buyers by surprise.

 Pitfall 2: Ignoring Power over Ethernet Requirements